qri-io/rfcs/text/XXXX-replace_publish_clone_with_push_pull.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

+### Big pull warnings
+If we fetch logbook data before pulling version data, we can estimate the storage cost of an operation, and warn a user if it exceeds some configurable threshold before continuing.
+Two unanswered questions here:
+* _grouped logsync fetching?_.
+We'd need a way to look at _all_ dependencies an operation would pull as a group, which would require logic to do the grouping instead of our current approach which tends to do atomic operations in loops
+* _how big is big?_ picking a default value for tripping the warning

 ### Push Permissions
 Currently we don't have an easy API for "I'll accept datasets from this person", which will be a prerequisite for any of this working.
 There's nuance here, and it's closely related to access control.
 I'll file a separate RFC for this, but the short version is we should use an simple configuration-based allow-list as a start, then layer on something more robust as part of a broader access control project.